-After office hours: Please call our answering service line at (914) 286-3280 and someone will answer.
+After office hours, weekends and on holidays: Please call our answering service line at (914) 493-7649 and someone will answer.
 They will ask for your name, number, date of birth and reason for your call and give the information to a doctor who will then call you within one hour of your call.

 ^back to top